MashupJS/MashupJS/README.md

 The MashupJS Style Guide describes how to use the Mashup and opinionated best practices.

-Additionally this Guide links to other popular style guides.

-*TODO: add style guides for WebApi, C#, Grunt/Gulp, etc.*

 ###Tips in Guide
 **[Controller As Syntax](https://github.com/MashupJS/MashupJS/blob/master/docs/mashupCore/ControllerAs.md)**